ofnote/gestop/README.md

 * pynput

 pyautogui's keyboard functions were not enough for the requirements of the dynamic gestures, thus the python library pynput is also used.
+In addition, dynamic gestures are only detected while the Ctrl-Key is held down.

 * Pytorch and pytorch-lightning